 This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

-Capture and View Profiles in Neuron Explorer#
+Capture profiles with Neuron Explorer#

 export XLA_IR_DEBUG=1